I feel like I need to get something off my chest.

 Please don’t get me wrong.

 I’m a pastor.
-I completely believe that the Jesus is not only the Way, but that God’s way is the best way.
+I completely believe Jesus is not only the Way, but that God’s way is the best way.

 When you follow biblical teachings about how to live life, your life simply goes better.
 It just does.
 I 100 percent agree.

 I do everything I personally can to align my life with the teachings of Scripture, and I’m passionate about helping every follower of Christ do the same.